Enjoying Life Without Drinking

 Drinking is socially acceptable in our society, and it may seem like everywhere you go, people are enjoying adult beverages.
 You may find yourself in situations where people typically drink and you may wonder if there is any way for you to have fun if you aren’t drinking, too.
-It seems like so much of recreation and relaxation is connected to alcohol.
+It seems like so much of recreation and relaxation is connected to alcohol, which can be addictive.
 Can you enjoy your life and participate in social events without drinking.

 Music and Concerts

 Concerts are very memorable events, and in sobriety you may find that as much as you want to go to a concert, part of you feels leery of being in the environment.
 You know other people will be drinking heavily.
 You will see and smell alcohol all around you.
 You will remember how you used to behave at concerts.

 The fact that you will be surrounded by alcohol doesn’t have to push you into staying home and never going to a concert again.
 It only means that if you decide to go, you have to be prepared for triggers and know what you have to do to handle them.
 If you’re going to a concert or other performance where people may be drinking, bring a sober friend or make sure your sponsor is only a phone call or text away.

 One thing you can look forward to is that you can thoroughly enjoy being alert during the concert.
 You don’t have to pass out from drinking too much, and you will be able to remember the whole evening clearly in the morning.